-The bolted variety are good if you already have concrete down or only have a solid wall to bolt to.
-They generally use RawlBolts that expand when tightened or resin to bond bolts solid with concrete, and in both cases ball bearing are hammered into the bolt heads to prevent them being undone afterwards.
-The disadvantage with this type, is they could still potentially be attacked with power tools.
+The bolted variety is good if you already have concrete down or only have a solid wall to bolt to.
+They generally use RawlBolts that expand when tightened or resin to bond bolts solid with concrete, and in both cases, ball bearings are hammered into the bolt heads to prevent them from being undone afterwards.
+The disadvantage of this type is they could still potentially be attacked with power tools.

-The sunken variety obviously require more installation work, i.e. a big hole and pile of fresh concrete, but have the advantage of being flush with the ground so can be ridden over easily and are near impossible to attack.
+The sunken variety obviously requires more installation work, i.e. a big hole and pile of fresh concrete, but has the advantage of being flush with the ground so can be ridden over easily and are near impossible to attack.

 Vehicle Tracking Devices

 Trackers are concealed locating devices carefully installed on the bike.
 They may use GPS & mobile networks or VHF to transmit their location back to either the owner or the tracker company.
-GPS based trackers offer a very high level of accuracy with regards to positioning, but can be blocked easily by a metal van or thick walled garage.
-VHF based trackers can send signals through thick walls, are very hard to jam and most police units cary VHF detectors, but can’t be located with such fine grained accuracy as GPS devices.
+GPS-based trackers offer a very high level of accuracy with regard to positioning but can be blocked easily by a metal van or thick-walled garage.
+VHF-based trackers can send signals through thick walls, are very hard to jam and most police units carry VHF detectors, but can’t be located with such fine-grained accuracy as GPS devices.

 Police like trackers as they can lead them to a lock up with many stolen bikes and the guilty parties – suspects and evidence served up on plate for a nice easy case.

-One school of thought suggests advertising you have a tracker installed with a nice big sticker and hope this will be a visible deterrent to prevent a theft.
-However another school of thought suggests keeping it concealed, so a thief is not aware they need to find and remove the tracker as soon as they can.
+One school of thought suggests advertising you have a tracker installed with a nice big sticker and hope this will be a visible deterrent to prevent theft.
+However, another school of thought suggests keeping it concealed, so a thief is not aware they need to find and remove the tracker as soon as they can.
 Either way, the main intention of the tracker is so the bike can be recovered.
-The Police like trackers as they often lead them to a lock up with many stolen bikes and the guilty parties – suspects and evidence served up on plate, for a nice easy case.
+The Police like trackers as they often lead them to a lock-up with many stolen bikes and the guilty parties – suspects and evidence served up on a plate, for a nice easy case.

-The cost can also put many people off, with many professional services starting at around £300 up front for installation and yearly subscription starting at £100.
-However, as an alternative a number of cheap Chinese GPS/GPRS devices can be picked up that you just put a PAYG SIM card in and wire up to bike battery yourself, for example the TK102.
-These can Text you your bikes location when phoned or it moves outside a configured boundary.
+The cost can also put many people off, with many professional services starting at around £300 upfront for installation and yearly subscription starting at £100.
+However, as an alternative, a number of cheap Chinese GPS/GPRS devices can be picked up that you just put a PAYG SIM card in and wire up to the bike battery yourself, for example, the TK102.
+These can Text your bike’s location when it moves outside a configured boundary or you phone it.
 No subscription, just top up the SIM card as required.
 A good installation guide can be found here for such devices.
-For the super cheap skates, you could just purchase some fake ‘tracker installed’ stickers to slap on your bike…
+For the super cheapskates, you could just purchase some fake ‘tracker installed’ stickers to slap on your bike…

 The final disadvantage is if you do get your bike back, what state will it be in?
 Dropped, trashed, stripped down?
 You will still likely have an insurance claim for repairs or it’ll be written off, and ultimately you’d perhaps be no better off than had it been gone forever and you just got a payout.

-- TrakKING offer a subscription based GPS/GSM tracker
+- DataTool Stealth (as was TrakKING) offer a subscription-based GPS/GSM tracker

-- Tracker offer a subscription based GPS/GSM & VHF tracker
+- Tracker offers a subscription-based GPS/GSM & VHF tracker

-With trackers being so popular these days, many stolen bikes are often left in an concealed location, where upon the thieves wait a day or two to see if it’s recovered via a tracker.
+With trackers being so popular these days, many stolen bikes are often left in a concealed location, whereupon the thieves wait a day or two to see if it’s recovered via a tracker.
 So, whether you have a tracker or not, if your bike is stolen do immediately search the local vicinity, you might well find it.

-There are a number of methods and schemes for applying security markings to keys parts of your bike, so that they can be traced following a theft.
-These won’t help prevent a theft, but will aid the recovering process.
-With many stolen bikes rapidly getting stripped down and sold for parts, forensic marking help pinpoint all the parts of your bike and improve the odds that you’ll get more of your bike recovered and provide hard evidence for the Police to prosecute.
+There are a number of methods and schemes for applying security markings to key parts of your bike so that they can be traced following a theft.
+These won’t help prevent theft but will aid the recovery process.
+With many stolen bikes rapidly getting stripped down and sold for parts, forensic marking help pinpoint all the parts of your bike and improves the odds that you’ll get more of your bike recovered and provide hard evidence for the Police to prosecute.

-A great deterrent against theft at home is to install CCTV and PIR sensor floodlights.
+A great deterrent against theft at home is installing CCTV and PIR sensor floodlights.
 The former can provide evidence to the police and may put off any opportunist thief.
-Floodlights serve two purposes, they will ensure your CCTV records good quality footage and will also make a thief more conspicuous, such that yourself, neighbours or passers by can see the attacker.
+Floodlights serve two purposes, they will ensure your CCTV records good quality footage and will also make a thief more conspicuous, such that you, your neighbours or passers-by can see the attacker.

 A good 20-30W LED floodlight will provide ample illumination and will be far more economical than a traditional 150-200W floodlight.
 Expect to pay around £30-40 at your local hardware store, possibly less online e.g. this 30W SMD LED one on Amazon.

 A decent locked garage will put off all but the most serious of professional thieves.
 An extra barrier to break will cost a thief extra time, incurring further risk.
-Keeping you bikes garaged will likely earn you a nice insurance discount, compared to parking on the street or a driveway.
-In high risk areas a garage maybe the only way to get insurance.
+Keeping your bikes garaged will likely earn you a nice insurance discount, compared to parking on the street or a driveway.
+In high-risk areas, a garage may be the only way to get insurance.
 However, on the flip side, once in your garage a thief can work unnoticed on other security measures you have.

 ensure your garage doesn’t contain handy tools a thief could use to steal your bike

-However, do still keep your bikes locked up within the garage, ideally with a ground anchor in floor or wall of garage.
-Also ensure your garage doesn’t contain handy tools a thief could use to steal your bike either and similarly make sure the keys to your bike aren’t accessible to someone in the garage!
+However, do still keep your bikes locked up within the garage, ideally with a ground anchor on the floor or wall of the garage.
+Also, ensure your garage doesn’t contain handy tools a thief could use to steal your bike either and similarly make sure the keys to your bike aren’t accessible to someone in the garage!

 Conclusion: How to avoid motorcycle theft

-Ultimately, there is no single best way to prevent motorcycle theft, no security device will 100% prevent your bike being stolen.
+Ultimately, there is no single best way to prevent motorcycle theft, no security device will 100% prevent your bike from being stolen.
 With enough time, resources and skills, all of the devices listed here can be thwarted.
-The key is, to use a combination of tactics and devices to make your bike very difficult to steal.
-If the time, effort and risk involved in overcoming all your security outweighs the value of your bike, you can reduce the likelihood of theft greatly.
-But note, ‘value’ to a thief may be sale value on black market outside of Europe, value in parts on ebay, a valuable getaway vehicle for later crime, or just fun value for kids on some local scrub land.
+The key is, to use a combination of tactics and devices from this motorcycle security guide to make your bike very difficult to steal.
+If the time, effort and risk involved in overcoming all your security outweigh the value of your bike, you can reduce the likelihood of theft greatly.
+But note, ‘value’ to a thief maybe sale value on the black market outside of Europe, the value in parts on eBay, a valuable getaway vehicle for later crime, or just fun value for kids on some local scrubland.

 As a final strategy, just park your bike next to a more desirable bike with less security than yourself!